edrlab/thorium-reader-doc/content.en/900_about/912_accessibility_declaration.md

 ---
-title: "Accessibilité : conforme"
+title: "Accessibility : conforms to WCAG 2.1 AA"
 description: ""
 draft: true
 weight: 912
 toc: false
 ---

 This site was tested with NVDA on Firefox on Windows 10.
 No accessibility blockers were found.

 If you encounter any difficulties you can inform us via the contact form or by opening an issue on our